lix19937/tensorrt-insight/plugin/nonzero/nv/readme.md

 Implements a plugin for the NonZero operation, customizable to output the non-zero indices in either a row order (each set of indices in the same row) or column order format (each set of indices in the same column).

-NonZero is an operation where the non-zero indices of the input tensor is found.
+NonZero is an operation **where the non-zero indices of the input tensor is found**.

 ## How does this sample work?